 Australian Government Bureau of Meteorology

-Mostly sunny.
-Areas of morning frost in the southeast.
-Winds south to southwesterly 15 to 20 km/h becoming light during the day.
-Overnight temperatures falling to around 3 with daytime temperatures reaching around 17.
+Sunny.
+Areas of morning frost.
+Winds southwesterly 15 to 20 km/h becoming light during the afternoon.
+Overnight temperatures falling to around 2 with daytime temperatures reaching between 17 and 20.

 Sunny.
 Areas of morning frost.
-Light winds becoming southwesterly 15 to 25 km/h during the morning.
-Overnight temperatures falling to around 1 with daytime temperatures reaching around 16.
+Light winds.
+Overnight temperatures falling to between minus 2 and 1 above zero with daytime temperatures reaching around 20.

 * Calls to 1300 numbers cost around 27.5c incl.
 GST, higher from mobiles or public phones.